clearlinux/clear-linux-documentation/source/clear-linux/guides/network/vnc.rst

 Establish a VNC connection to your Clear Linux host
 ***************************************************

-Steps to establishing a VNC connection depends on which VNC-server-configuration method you chose.
+Depending on the VNC-server-configuration method chosen, use the appropriate VNC connection:

 If you chose `Method 1`, you must take a few extra steps by using SSH to connect to your |CL| host and then manually launching VNC.